Angie's LIST Guide to

-A pediatrician my refer boys to a pediatric urology department to assess common problems unique to boys such as undescended testicles and structural problems with the penis.
-Another common issue addressed by this specialty includes problems related to continence in children of both sexes.
+A pediatrician may refer boys to a pediatric urology department to assess common problems unique to boys such as undescended testicles and structural problems with the penis.
+Pediatric urologists also address problems related to incontinence in children of both sexes.

 Oncology is part of urology when the issue involves cancer in the kidneys, prostate or bladder.
-Cancer care includes experimental treatment options, surgery and ongoing research in the field.
+Urological cancer care includes experimental treatment options, surgery and ongoing research in the field.

-Another serious subspecialty focuses on renal transplantation.
-Kidney failure can result in dialysis or transplantation in order for a patient to stay alive.
+Another subspecialty focuses on renal transplantation.
+Kidney failure can require dialysis or kidney transplant surgery for a patient to stay alive.